Looking for registration deadlines, spring break or when grades are due? Our academic calendar has all of the important events for this academic year.

 Are you curious about different cultures and interested in how we collectively shape each other and our institutions?
-Sociology and Anthropology will give you a structured way to learn about the social structures people create together, called social institutions.
-Our program focuses on the relationship between individual choices and social contexts, introducing you to different cultures.
-Throughout, our program emphasizes research and experiential learning.
+Our Sociology and Anthropology degree program will give you a structured way to learn about the social structures people create together, called social institutions.
+Our program focuses on the relationship between individual choices and social contexts, and introduces you to different cultures.
+Sociology and Anthropology emphasizes research and experiential learning.
 In your courses, you'll gather and analyze data about society and culture.
 Also, prior to graduating, you'll complete an independent social science research project.

 And we highly encourage studying abroad.
 You can take advantage of our Term III travel classes to Latin America, South Africa, India, Iceland, and Southeast Asia.

 Sociologists investigate social institutions including family, education, the economy, medicine, and the media.
 Anthropology is the broad and inclusive study of human beings.
-At Elmira College, we focus especially on cultural anthropology, with introductions also to biological anthropology, archaeology, and linguistics.
+At Elmira College, our degree program focuses especially on cultural anthropology, with introductions also to biological anthropology, archaeology, and linguistics.
 Both fields prepare you to understand the ways our individual choices are influenced by larger social forces.

 Essential to the field of study is learning research methodology and, as part of the program, you'll be required to take a research and methodology course.
 In this class, each student carries out an original research project that includes interviews, observations, ethnographic field work, or content analysis.
 These projects become research papers that you will present to the public and sometimes go on to publish in a national journal.